Frequently Asked Questions: Understanding ADHD

 Mindfulness involves paying close attention to your thoughts, feelings, and bodily sensations.
 In teaching you to pay attention to what you are paying attention to, it improves your ability to pay attention.
 This greater awareness can help reduce impulsivity and improve emotional self-regulation.
 These are core issues for people with ADHD, especially while they are young.

 There is no denying that having ADHD creates tremendous difficulties and challenges.
 Children are often as acutely aware as the adults in their lives of the complex obstacles they face.
-When you allow yourself to look beyond the weaknesses, you begin to recognize the tremendous strengths that your child also possesses.
+When you get a better at understanding ADHD and allow yourself to look beyond the weaknesses, you begin to recognize the tremendous strengths that your child also possesses.
 For example, as Dr. Hallowell says, “Creativity is impulsivity gone right.”

 ADHD is said to be a challenge of Motivation and Interest.
 We must, therefore, tap into children’s strengths and passions to help them succeed in all areas of life.
 The more you see your child or student in a positive light and recognize him for his strengths, the more he will believe in himself, and the more he will grow in maximizing his strengths and overcoming his weaknesses.
 I will help you and your child discover your child's strengths, talents, and passions as you both learn to manage and compensate for his challenges.
 There is never anything so wrong with us that what is right with us can’t fix.